Overview#

 Attribute-Based Access Control#

 Real-time access evaluation through Policy Decision Points with enforcement at all data access layers.
 Dynamic policy updates without service interruption.
-Support for complex access rules combining classification level, nationality, organizational role, and compartment membership.
+Support for complex access rules combining classification level, nationality, organisational role, and compartment membership.
 Access decisions are logged for audit and compliance review.

 Label Schema#